Solutions beyond the web

 We feel safe and secure, but angry and frustrated that so much of our tax money goes to an organization that does not enforce the law, but demand compliance from a specific group of our neighbors.

-We have every confidence in Chief Arradondo, also a multi-generational resident of Minneapolis.
-We are less confident in the system that gives the police union more power than the chief, than the mayor, than the city council.
+We have lost all confidence in the system that gives the police union more power than the chief, than the mayor, than the city council.

 We'll stay.
 And we'll fight for our neighbors, no matter their ancestry.
 God bless Minneapolis.